-Under FOIA, an agency must consider factors to determine whether a request is in the public interest:
+Under FOIA, a federal agency must consider factors to determine whether a request is in the public interest:

-- A. Whether the subject of the requested records concerns "the operations or activities of the Federal government," - B. Whether the disclosure is "likely to contribute significantly" to an understanding of government operations or activities, and
+- A. Whether the subject of the requested records concerns "the operations or activities of the Federal government," - B. Whether the disclosure is "likely to contribute significantly" to an understanding of government operations or activities, - C. Whether the disclosure "will contribute to public understanding" of a reasonably broad audience of persons interested in the subject, and